 – Jonathan Granoff

-From October 24-30 (United Nations Disarmament Week), we will be running a public promotion action – Count the Nuclear Weapons Money.
-Over 7 days and 7 nights in New York we will count out $1 trillion, the nuclear weapons budget for the next 10 years, in 1 million mock notes each of $1 million value.
-And we will ‘reallocate’ this money to areas of economic and social need including the Sustainable Development Goals.
+From October 24-30, 2019 (United Nations Disarmament Week), we will run a public promotion action: Count the Nuclear Weapons Money.
+Over 7 days and 7 nights in New York we will count out $1 trillion, in 1 million mock notes each of $1 million value.
+This represents the nuclear weapons budget for the next 10 years of just one nation.
+We will ‘reallocate’ this money to areas of economic and social need including the Sustainable Development Goals.

 In the USA, PNND Co-President Ed Markey and Congressman Earl Blumenauer have introduced the Smarter Approach to Nuclear Expenditure (SANE) Act, which calls for cutting the nuclear weapons budget by at least $200 billion over the next ten years and reallocating these funds to job creation, climate protection, renewable energies, health, education and economic development.